Skip to main content

 Analyst Summary

-Both Arctic Wolf and Socure compete directly in the AI Security space, making this a head-to-head matchup within the same market segment.
+Within AI Security, Arctic Wolf and Socure rank among the most closely watched rivals.
 Arctic Wolf is a cybersecurity company founded in 2012 that specializes in managed detection and response (MDR) services and security operations center (SOC) solutions.
 Socure builds an AI-powered digital identity verification and fraud prevention platform used by financial institutions, fintechs, and government agencies to verify the identity of new customers and flag fraudulent account openings in real time.

 Metrics Comparison